MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 #### *index_name*

 The name of the index.
-Index names must be unique within a table or view but do not have to be unique within a database.
+Index names must be unique within a table or view but don't have to be unique within a database.
 Index names must follow the rules of [identifiers](../../relational-databases/databases/database-identifiers.md).

 #### ALL

 Specifies all indexes associated with the table or view regardless of the index type.
-Specifying ALL causes the statement to fail if one or more indexes are in an offline or read-only filegroup or the specified operation is not allowed on one or more index types.
+Specifying ALL causes the statement to fail if one or more indexes are in an offline or read-only filegroup or the specified operation isn't allowed on one or more index types.
 The following table lists the index operations and disallowed index types.

 |Using the keyword ALL with this operation|Fails if the table has one or more|
 |----------------------------------------|----------------------------------------|